edgexfoundry/edgex-cli/README.md

 ```

 ## Limitations
-- The client requires all services to run on the local host.
+- The client requires all services to run on the localhost.
 It does not support a distributed configuration or using the API gateway ([#427](https://github.com/edgexfoundry/edgex-cli/issues/427))
 - The `db` command from the v1 client is not supported ([#383](https://github.com/edgexfoundry/edgex-cli/issues/383))
 - See this list of [all current enhancement issues](https://github.com/edgexfoundry/edgex-cli/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement)